Important Updates on Compounded Semaglutide and Tirzepatide for Weight Loss

 FDA Inspection & Public Listing

-The pharmacy may be subject to heightened FDA inspection, and violations can be made public in the FDA’s database—potentially harming the pharmacy's reputation and ability to operate.
+Pharmacies may face increased FDA inspections, and any violations can be made public in the FDA’s database, harming their reputation and operational viability.

 🩺 Are There Penalties for Physicians Who Prescribe Compounded GLP-1s After the Deadline?

 Technically, the FDA regulates manufacturers and pharmacies, not individual prescribers.
-So as of now, there is no specific FDA penalty directly targeting physicians who write prescriptions for compounded semaglutide or tirzepatide after the May 22, 2024 deadline.
-However, there are still legal and professional risks to be aware of:
+Therefore, there is no specific FDA penalty targeting physicians who prescribe compounded semaglutide or tirzepatide after the May 22, 2024 deadline.
+However, there are still important legal and professional risks to consider:

 Liability if Patient Harm Occurs

-If a patient is harmed by a non-compliant compounded product, and the physician continued prescribing despite knowing it wasn’t legally produced, the provider could be at risk for medical malpractice claims or scrutiny from a medical board.
+If a patient is harmed by a non-compliant compounded product and the physician continued prescribing it despite this knowledge, the provider might face medical malpractice claims or scrutiny from a medical board.

 State Medical Board Review

-Some state medical boards may take action if they determine that a physician is knowingly prescribing medications from a source that’s no longer legal or FDA-compliant.
+Some state medical boards may take action against physicians who knowingly prescribe medications from a source that is no longer FDA-compliant.

 Professional Credibility

-Prescribing from pharmacies that are not in compliance with FDA rules (especially if public enforcement actions have occurred) may raise concerns with payers, malpractice insurers, or credentialing bodies.
+Prescribing from non-compliant pharmacies may raise concerns with payers, malpractice insurers, or credentialing bodies, impacting a physician's credibility.

 ✅ What Are My Options?